La Nina is at it again.

 Should gardeners be concerned?
 What will happen if there is a sudden drop in temperatures to below freezing or a plunge into the teens?

-Don’t worry, says Jay Hutchins, general manager of Brent and Becky’s Bulbs in Gloucester, Va.
+Don’t worry, says Jay Hutchins, general manager of Brent and Becky’s Bulbs in Gloucester, Virginia.
 As long as the bulbs were planted in the fall and have developed roots, they will be fine.

 And many, he points out, have been in the ground for much longer than a season.